-Some of the projects were short.
+Some of the other reasons for the turnover are projects were short.
 Some found better employment opportunities.
 Some don’t like to be attached out and be away from the main office because this reduces their visibility, and hence career progression.
 Some work in scope that they do not like.
 Some do not like being in a contract role.

-So I asked J where he was going next, while I rummaging through my cabinet, looking for that hard disk I was suppose to bring on site to replace but not sure if its still there (lucky it was!).
+I was rummaging through my cabinet, looking for that hard disk I was suppose to bring on site to replace but not sure if its still there (lucky it was!) and casually, I asked J where is he going to next.

 I froze there for 2 sec, looked up and ask: “What do you mean by you are not going to work?”